LAGoM-NLP/transtokenizer/docs/usage.md

 # Usage

-To use transtokenizer in a project
+To use transtokenizers in a project

 ```
-import transtokenizer
+import transtokenizers
 ```